 Women and Depression

-- An estimated one in eight women will experience depression in their lifetimes; twice the rate as men, regardless of race or ethnic background.
+- 1 in 8 women experiences depression in their lifetime; twice the rate as men, regardless of race or ethnic background.

-Middle-aged Hispanic women have the highest rate of depressive symptoms, followed by middle-aged African American women.
+- Middle-aged Hispanic women have the highest rate of symptoms, followed by middle-aged African American women.

-Publication of the brochure was supported by an educational grant from Wyeth Pharmaceuticals.
+Publication of the brochure is supported by an educational grant from Wyeth Pharmaceuticals.
 NAMI does not endorse or promote any specific medication or treatment.
 Individuals should consult their doctors.

 # # #